focusaurus/data/posts/problog/2018/07/the-art-of-the-node-js-rescue.md

 If I put on my cynical hat for a moment, I could sum up the bulk of my consultancy as "I come in after non-unit-testing developers and get their code working by writing tests".
 Yes, that's a cynical characterization but there's a kernel of painful truth there.

-JavaScript as a language has zero support for writing correct programs.
+JavaScript as a language has near-zero support for writing correct programs.
 It allows and encourages us to write code that does not get even the most basic analysis for correctness.
 On a typical low-quality node.js server codebase, about the only guarantee likely to actually be upheld is that every file in the require dependency graph is syntactically valid javascript, and absolutely nothing beyond that is guaranteed.
 ReferenceErrors and TypeErrors are almost guaranteed to exist in large quantity.
 There's a plague of code out there crashing in production that was clearly never run: not on the developer's laptop, not in CI, no one tested it in QA.
 First execution is on the production server crashing when triggered by an end user.

-Putting on my less-cynical hat, I mostly still believe a well-tested node.js codebase is something you can reasonably deliver to a client and point to some good pragmatic realities that the technology has:
+Putting on my less-cynical hat, I mostly still believe a well-tested node.js codebase is something you can reasonably deliver to a client, and you can point to some pragmatic realities it offers:

 * Large set of developers able to work with it
 * Enormous ecosystem of available libraries